text-machine-lab/ht_wars/README.md

 Once data is generated, all functions in tools.py and tf_tools.py should work.
 Relative paths from subfolders to datafiles can be found in config.py module.
 If names of external data change (possibly due to a new version, etc.).
 The paths in config.py can be changed locally before data creation begins.

+ATTENTION: Many scripts in subfolders of ht_wars access the config.py script for data paths.
+This functionality is available automatically in some IDE's (ie. Pycharm), but is not enabled by default if running script from command line.
+The ht_wars directory must be added to the python path.

-This README last updated: 1 December 2016
+This README last updated: 7 December 2016